GabrielleEaston/gnycphotography/README.md

 #### Component Hierarchy

-> Use this section to define your React components and the data architecture of your app.
+> Data architecture of the app.

 ```structure